rage/java-programming/data/part-9/2-interfaces.md

 Seuraavassa esimerkki varaston käytöstä: -->

-In this exercise we'll create program components, that can used to run an online store.
+In this exercise we'll create program components, that can be used to run an online store.

 <h2>Warehouse</h2>